 FAQs about Ad Servers for Publishers

-First-party ad servers enable publishers to manage the ad inventory on their website by displaying ads sold to advertisers.
+First-party ad servers enable publishers to manage the ad inventory on their websites by displaying ads sold to advertisers.

-There are many different solutions to choose from, each with a different pricing scheme.
-Some, like Google Ad Manager, are free up to a certain number of impressions.
-Others have a subscription model, and others work by the pay-as-you-go model.
+Many options are available on the market, and each has a different pricing scheme.
+Some, like Google Ad Manager, are free until a certain number of impressions.
+Others have a subscription model, and some others a pay-as-you-go.

-A user visits a website or opens an app.
-The code is then added to the website which then requests ads from the ad server according to set criteria.
-The ad server responds by serving suitable ads.
+A user opens a website or app.
+The code added in the website requests ads from the ad server according to set criteria.
+The ad server responds by serving suitable ads based on that criteria.

-• 4.
-Can You Set up an Ad Server from Scratch?
+Can You Set up an Ad Server From Scratch?

-An ad server does more than just serve the ad and return a web file when called.
-An ad server also offers management and targeting capabilities, analytics, forecasting, and tag management.
-Even if you do manage to build one from scratch, you’ll need to hire a product manager.
+An ad server is more than serving the ad; returning a web file when called.
+An ad server also has management and targeting capabilities, analytics and forecasting, and tag management.
+You must hire a product manager even if you build one from scratch.

 Here are some tips: